Genetically tailored splice-modulating therapy for A-T

 Cost: $518,000 over 12 months in partnership with A-TCP

-Action for A-T have provided $23,000 towards the initial “Design and Test” stage of a new ASO study developed by the US based A-T Children’s Project.
+Action for A-T provided $23,000 towards the initial “Design and Test” stage of a new ASO study developed by the US based A-T Children’s Project.

 Several ASO drugs have already been approved by the FDA for other rare diseases such as Duchenne muscular dystrophy, spinal muscular atrophy and cytomegalovirus retinitis and Dr Yu and his team have recently developed an ASO therapeutic for a neurodegenerative disorder named Batten disease.